-Business owners and company executives are committed to maximizing profits and minimizing costs.
-However, many of them often overlook the importance of the law until legal problems arise or costly mistakes occur.
+Business owners, senior managers, and corporate executives are committed to maximizing profits and minimizing costs.
+However, many of them often overlook important legal issues and legal risks until they become costly problems.

 We aim to assist entrepreneurs and companies to minimize legal risk and maximize efficiency.
 We help businesses and companies identify potential legal risks that may arise from business transactions or business operations at different stages of the business cycle so our clients can focus on achieving goals and success in a highly competitive market, without legal worries.

 Starting a business by forming a company or by buying one can be challenging.
-In hopes to avoid the expense, many business owners try to make do with “quick and easy” do-it-yourself online services without knowing what type of companies would best suit their business needs and without looking into many issues which could have significant impacts on their business, such as taxation, legal compliance, and shareholder relationship.
-More than often, issues not being fully addressed at the earliest stage of the business development can later result in disputes or costly lessons.
+Aim to cut down expenses, many business owners try to make do with “quick and easy” do-it-yourself online services without knowing what type of companies would best suit their business needs and without looking into many issues which could have significant impacts on their business, such as taxation, legal compliance, and shareholder relationship.
+Often, issues not being fully addressed at the earliest stage of the business development could later result in disputes or even costly lawsuits.

 With our legal expertise and experience, you would be able to make informed decisions and know what to expect as a new business owner.
-Some of our services include the followings:
+Some of our services include the following:

 Formation of limited liability company (LLC), C-corporation, S-Corporation